jump-dev/DiffOpt.jl/README.md

 ```
 where
 - `the objective is linear
-- `K` is a cone composed of linear, Semidefinite, Second Order constraints
+- `K` is a Cartesian product of linear, semidefinite, second-order cones
 then one can compute gradients by providing perturbations
 ```julia
 grads = backward(diff, dA, db, dc)